wordofwarning/wordofwarning.org/current/2020-domestic/index.md

 Alex Bradley · *The space between us will not be televised*<br>&nbsp;&nbsp;An action in support of those fighting for their lives in whatever context.

-Levantes Dance Theatre · *Canapé Domestic*<br>&nbsp;&nbsp;A quirky act about the highs + lows of romance during lockdown…
+Levantes Dance Theatre · *Lockdown Canapé*<br>&nbsp;&nbsp;A quirky act about the highs + lows of romance during lockdown…

 #### Credits
 Domestic is produced by [hÅb](/hab).